 - Are you in search of emotional support and guidance as you adapt to life’s transitions?

-Alternatively, you may live abroad or travel frequently for work and feel as though you’re bouncing around, unable to maintain consistent relationships or find your place among various communities.
+Alternatively, you may live abroad as an expat, or travel frequently for work and feel as though you’re bouncing around, unable to maintain consistent relationships or find your place among various communities.
 Perhaps you’re looking for support with adapting to a new culture or as you struggle with homesickness.

 You may think if you could just process, adapt, and heal from the transition you have undergone, you could have an opportunity to truly engage with the present again.
 But while it may not seem like you have control over new circumstances, you can make peace with what has changed and life coaching as a part of life transitions counseling can help you plan your future too.

-Life transitions counselling not only gives you tools to manage your immediate stress and anxiety, but it can also instill you with hope about the future.
+Life transitions counseling with coaching not only gives you tools to manage your immediate stress and anxiety, but it can also instill you with hope about the future.